Sleep and Brain Health: How Quality Sleep Enhances Cognitive Function

 Use blackout curtains or an eye mask to block out light, and consider using earplugs or a white noise machine to block out unwanted noises.

-Establishing a consistent bedtime routine can also signal to your brain that it’s time to wind down; try incorporating calming activities such as reading, taking a warm bath, or practicing before going to bed.
+Establishing a consistent bedtime routine can also signal to your brain that it’s time to wind down; try incorporating calming activities such as reading, taking a warm bath, or practicing mindfulness meditation before going to bed.

 Another strategy for improving sleep quality is being mindful of your daily habits.